-If the need for family violence needsafe leave is foreseeable, employees must provide Human Resources with seven (7) days' notice prior to using family violencesafe leave.
+If the need for safe leave is foreseeable, employees must provide Human Resources with seven (7) days' notice prior to using safe leave.
 If it is not possible to provide seven (7) days advance notice, notice must be provided as soon as practicable.

 An employee who takes family violence leave shall provide written notice to the Authority Human Resources representative, certifying that the leave is for one of the purposes listed.
 The Authority may also request that the employee provide documentation to confirm the need for leave, such as a police report or court record, or a signed written statement from a health care provider or organization from which the employee sought assistance.

-Family ViolenceSafe leave is limited to no more than 12 days of unpaid leave in any calendar year.
-Eligible employees may use their accrued sick leave time and other available paid time off without exhausting their available unpaid family violencesafe leave.
+Safe leave is limited to no more than 12 days of unpaid leave in any calendar year.
+Eligible employees may use their accrued sick leave time and other available paid time off without exhausting their available unpaid safe leave.